SKU: S2004

 Zinc Ricinoleate’s natural origin and effectiveness make it a better alternative to conventional air fresheners’ toxic chemicals and masking agents.

-Zinc Ricinoleate is classified as an inorganic chemical, particularly a zinc compound.
+Zinc Ricinoleate is classified as an organic zinc compound, specifically the zinc salt of ricinoleic acid.

 Iodine Value:

-Zinc Ricinoleate has an iodine value ranging from 76 to 88, indicating its capacity to absorb iodine, which is helpful in some industrial operations.
+Zinc ricinoleate has an iodine value ranging from 76 to 88, which indicates its capacity to absorb iodine, which is helpful in some industrial operations.

 When dissolved in a 1% solution, Zinc Ricinoleate typically has a pH of 6 to 7.5, suggesting it is neutral to slightly acidic.